NimrodAvni/NiFi-Docker/README.md

 This will provide a running instance, exposing the instance UI to the host system on at port 8080, viewable at  `http://localhost:8080/nifi`.

-You can also pass in environment variables to change the NiFi communication ports and hostname using the Docker '-e' switch as follows:
+environment variables can also be passed as arguments, to change the NiFi communication ports and hostname using the Docker '-e' switch as follows:

 ```
 docker run --name nifi \